improbable-eng/phtree-cpp/README.md

 * Scalability with the number of dimensions.
 The PH-Tree has been shown to deal "well" with high dimensional data ( 1000k+ dimensions).
 What does "well" mean?
-    * It works very well for up to 30 (sometimes 50) dimensions. **Please note that the C++ implementation has not been optimised nearly as much as the Java implementation.**
+    * It works very well for up to 30 (sometimes 50) dimensions. **Please note that the C++ implementation has not been optimized nearly as much as the Java implementation.**
     * For more dimensions (Java was tested with 1000+ dimensions) the PH-Tree still has excellent insertion/deletion performance.
 However, the query performance cannot compete with specialised high-dim indexes such as cover-trees or pyramid-trees (these tend to be *very slow* on insertion/deletion though).